Large or small, growth is important to any business.

 If you feel like the data isn’t out there, or you don’t have enough to make a decision, then be direct.
 Post surveys on social media, send out emails asking questions, request feedback after a purchase, whatever you can do to get honest customer thoughts on your brand and what it can do better or provide more of.

-The last thing to consider in regards to customers is that whatever growth you are attempting doesn’t massively disrupt whatever you’ve got going.
+The last thing to consider in regards to customers is that whatever online business growth you are attempting doesn’t massively disrupt whatever you’ve got going.
 This is the fastest way to turn potential positive growth into a massive downturn.
-The old expression “if it ain’t broke” does apply in some cases.
+The old expression “if it isn’t broke” does apply in some cases.
 It’s always a good idea to be mindful of what growth will do to your existing business.

 Too often even big businesses want to jump into a new market and attempt a takeover without fully understanding the weight of that decision and the market they are jumping into.